With a large family that includes three rambunctious kids, it’s often hard to get them to agree on a meal. But fortunately, they all love eggs.

 - Green Onion Mini Frittatas with Peas and Feta

 - A Frittata Recipe for the Rice Cooker

 Photos by Katherine and Eddie D’Costa, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 7, 2011.
-Last updated: February 9, 2020 at 10:57 am.
+February 7, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Eddie and Katherine D’Costa are a married professional chef and journalist duo from Atlanta, where they cook up a variety of international dishes, tested for the home cook.
 Katherine holds an MA in journalism from Northeastern University and Eddie’s professional experience spans 20 years working with Wolfgang Puck, Jean George Vongerichten, and Todd English.